draganjancikin/d-office/UPGRADE.md

+# Upgrade to 8.1.3
+Enhancement:
+#236 - Create employee view/edit page

+# Upgrade to 8.1.2
+Bug:
+#306 - Wrong listing direction of accounting documents on project page

 # Upgrade to 8.1.1
-Bug: #306 - Wrong listing direction of accounting documents on project page

-# Upgrade to 8.1.1
+Bug:
-Bug: #302 - Resolve picket length on Accounting document
+#302 - Resolve picket length on Accounting document

 # Upgrade to 8.1.0
 Enhancement: